scottjbarr/grpcsay/README.md

 A little demo for making a business logic (a service) available over GRPC and HTTP.

-Uses tiny Gophers for cuteness.
+Uses tiny Gophers for cuteness! \ʕ◔ϖ◔ʔ/

 ## Install grpc, protobuf etc